commercelayer/commercelayer-docs-api/resources/skus/create_sku.md

 ---
-description: How to create A SKU via API
+description: How to create a SKU via API
 ---

-# Create A SKU
+# Create a SKU

 To create a new SKU, send a `POST` request to the `/api/skus` endpoint, passing the resource arguments in the request body.